 The iron linkage between time, space, light, and matter established by the electromagnetic metric of spacetime as "gauged" or regulated by "velocity c", means that the intrinsic motion of massive objects in time (such as galaxies) is metrically equivalent to the velocity of massless light.
 These intrinsic motions (c, t) are the primordial entropy drives of free and bound electromagnetic energy, respectively.
 This metric equivalence is regulated by the electromagnetic constant c, and is a necessary basis for energy conservation in interactions between light and matter within their shared dimensional domain of spacetime.
+Gravity "warps" the local metric near massive objects, favoring time over space, but the full global extent of the gravitational influence upon cosmic expansion remains unknown and controversial.
+(See: "A Description of Gravity".)
 The map reflects this metric equivalency by according space and time equal mapping parameters at right angles to each other, mapping "t" against "ct".
 We are aware of our temporal motion but not our spatial motion, whereas light's "clock is stopped" and light is "aware" of only its spatial motion.
-The map "works" because it reflects the natural relationship between time, space, light, and matter established by the electromagnetic constant c as the spacetime metric, in which "velocity t" of massive objects (bound electromagnetic energy) is recognized as the metric equivalent of "velocity c" of massless energy forms (free electromagnetic energy).
+The map "works" because it reflects the natural relationship between time, space, light, and matter established by the electromagnetic constant c as the spacetime metric, in which "velocity t" of massive historical objects (bound electromagnetic energy) is recognized as the metric equivalent of "velocity c" of massless spatial energy forms (free electromagnetic energy).